A catch-all compilation to meet contractual obligations.

 Original elpee version

 A2.
 Shanghai Noodle Factory (Steve Winwood/Jim Capaldi/Larry Fallon/Jimmy Miller/Dave Mason) (5:04)

 A3.
 Something’s Got A Hold of My Toe (Steve Winwood/Dave Mason/Jimmy Miller) (2:14)

 A5.
 Medicated Goo (Steve Winwood/Jimmy Miller) (3:36)

 B1.
 Feelin’ Good (live) (Leslie Bricusse/Anthony Newley) (10:50)

 B2.
 Blind Man (live) (Deadric Malone/Joe Scott) (7:10)

-Jim Capaldi, Steve Winwood and Chris Wood with Dave Mason appearing on a few tracks.
+Jim Capaldi (drums, percussion, backing vocals), Steve Winwood (organ, lead vocals, piano, bass, guitar), Chris Wood (flute, saxophone, organ) with Dave Mason (guitar on A1/A3, lead vocals on A1).
 Produced by Jimmy Miller.